VivianeBusch-Wallace/VivianeBusch-Wallace/README.md

 ### Hi there 👋
 #### 🌱 I’m currently learning JavaScript to become a webdeveloper.

+📫 Send me a message at: v.buschwallace@yahoo.com

+Some of my favorite quotes:
+"In discomfort there is growth." - unknown

 <!--
 **VivianeBusch-Wallace/VivianeBusch-Wallace** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.